 This week’s Text is a lesson plan on cooking conversions from The Order of Things.
 This worksheet with a list as a reading and several comprehension questions (with room to add several more in this Microsoft Word-formatted open source, easily manipulable document) is the principal reading and writing work of the lesson.

 If you find typos in these documents, I would appreciate a notification.
 And, as always, if you find this material useful in your practice, I would be grateful to hear what you think of it.
 I seek your peer review.

-Posted in English Language Arts, Independent Practice, Lesson Plans, Reference Materials, The Weekly Text, Worksheets
+Posted in English Language Arts, Independent Practice, Lesson Plans, Reference, The Weekly Text, Worksheets

 Tagged building vocabulary/conceptual knowledge, career/technical education, diction/grammar/style/usage, numeracy, questioning/inquiry, science literacy